mylabpcb/myCPU/pages/en/mycpu/introduction.md

 In this introduction, we will cover aspects of the myCPU that might seem obvious to experienced individuals.
 However, as learning platform, it's useful to review some topics to gain a deeper understanding of the design.
 In this way, we can appreciate how myCPU looks like a real CPU, rather than just seeing it as a simple electronics device.
 {: style="text-align: justify"}

-The extensive documentation provided may appear redundant or over-detailed to experienced individuals, but it is valuable for beginners or those with limited knowledge of digital electronics.
+The extensive documentation provided around the project may appear redundant or over-detailed to experienced individuals, but it is valuable for beginners or those with limited knowledge of digital electronics,  who are taking his first steps in the knowledge of CPUs.
 {: style="text-align: justify"}

 ### Open Architecture and modular design

-The myCPU was designed with an open architecture concept in mind, focusing on modularity and ease of customization.
-This allows for scalability in size and complexity through the addition of additional modules or replacement of the provided ones with more advanced ones.
+The myCPU was designed with the open architecture concept in mind, focusing on modularity and ease of customization.
+Both features enable scalability in size and complexity by adding additional modules or replacement the provided ones with more advanced modules.\
 {: style="text-align: justify"}

-This design is made possible by the use of a base hardware layer composed by **chained BUS module boards**.
+This design was possible by the use of a base hardware layer composed by \textbf{chained BUS module boards}.
 The boards in the chain connect the data and control buses each other, and share them with the two modules plugged on both sides of the board.
-Each BUS module supplies power to the connected modules through its own voltage regulator and the 9V power source are passing along the chain.
-As a result, the power supply of a big composed circuit like that can be possible successfully without any issues, and you can increase the capabilities of your myCPU by adding more BUS module boards and additional modules.
-Due to the basic nature of the first release of myCPU, only 8 BUS module boards are needed to built a basic myCPU layout, although up to 10 BUS module boards will be provided in the myCPU kit.
-Is possible to build a chain of 8 BUS module boards in a vertical layout or 2 chains of 4 BUS module boards in a landscape layout to run the myCPU.
+Each BUS module supplies power to the connected modules through its own voltage regulator and the 9V power source is shared along the chain.
+As a result, the power supply of a big modular circuit, like myCPU, could be possible successfully without any issues.
+Letting you increase the capabilities of myCPU by adding more BUS module boards and additional modules.
+Due to the basic nature of the first release of myCPU, just 8 BUS module boards are needed to built a basic myCPU layout, although up to 10 BUS module boards will be provided in the myCPU kit.
+Making it possible to build a chain of 8 BUS module boards in a vertical layout or 2 chains of 4 BUS module boards in a landscape layout to run the myCPU.
 {: style="text-align: justify"}

-The modular and open architecture of the myCPU allows you to customize its functionality and behavior by designing your own modules and module boards.
-When designing custom modules, the only consideration to keep in mind, maintaining the compatibility with the myCPU design, is to properly place the control and data bus connectors according the mechanical dimensions specification of the BUS module board design.
+>The modular and open architecture of the myCPU allows you to customize its functionality and behavior by designing your own modules and module boards

+When designing custom modules, the only consideration to keep in mind, to maintain the compatibility with the myCPU design, is to properly place the control and data bus connectors according the mechanical dimensions specification of the BUS module board design.

 >You can check the mechanical dimensions in the technical documentation of the myCPU available at the [Downloads](/pages/en/mycpu/downloads) page.
 {: style="text-align: justify"}